Skip to content

 }

 The signed URL is valid for 5 minutes.
-The agent_identity_hash (SHA-256 of the agent’s license ID) is embedded in the URL, preventing URL sharing between agents.
+The agent_identity_hash (the agent’s RFC 7638 JWK Thumbprint) is embedded in the URL, preventing URL sharing between agents.

 The agent fetches the content via the signed URL: